Hilda Abbott: Darwin Red Cross

 In Darwin the Red Cross is rendered war-time service to the members of the three services.
 Besides giving comforts to men in hospital, members of the Red Cross emergency service and help in the hospitals.
 Business girls de-vote several hours each evening to helping and enthusiastically attended.

+Later life

+She left for New South Wales in 1946.
+She explored and documented on film the Aboriginal cave paintings of Kimberley and Arnhem Land in the 1950s and 1960s, and lectured on Australian topics.

+In the 1950s Abbott also became a well-known broadcaster and interior designer.
+Her work as a designer included a commission to redecorate the bedrooms of the Wentworth Hotel in Sydney.

+She died on 26 May 1984 at Bowral, New South Wales and is buried at South Head General Cemetery in Sydney.